mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 Marketed by Personal Security Solutions, the BL-3 is not intended for combat.
-It is a semi-covert weapon for self-defence, favoured by corporate executives who like to pretend they are important enough to be in danger.
+It is a semi-covert weapon for self-defence, favored by corporate executives who like to pretend they are important enough to be in danger.
 Those that enter the mercenary marketplace are typically bought by personnel who must interact with